Search

 Password Generator

 Long, random passwords that are created for each login help protect your information and reduce your exposure to data breaches.
-Keeper generates and securely stores strong, random passwords for all of your sites and apps with the click of the dice.
+Keeper generates and securely stores strong, random passwords for all of your sites and apps by tapping the dice icon.

 This will NOT automatically change the website's existing login password.
 You must still visit the corresponding website's "Change Password" form to update the old password to match the new, stronger password.
 Click here to learn how to easily change your password with KeeperFill.